PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Future Work

 \section{Future Work}

 \emph{Per-Workload Threshold Selection} could achieve higher performance than per-core thresholds.
 As the threshold is untied to any architectural state, it is possible to select a different optimal store distance threshold for each individual workload.
-We chose not to do this for this work to prove that meaningful performance gains were possible with a generic threshold, and that the PG-MDP technique did not require a threshold search for each compiled program.
-However, there are use cases where this is feasible, and it would be worthwhile to evaluate the potential performance available for the additional compilation cost.
+We chose not to do this in this work to prove that meaningful performance gains were possible with a generic threshold.
+However, there are use cases where this is feasible and it would be worthwhile to evaluate the potential performance available for the additional offline cost.

 \emph{Just-in-Time Compilers (JITs)} are a widely used run-time based compilation technique for dynamic languages.
 PG-MDP could pair well with these compilers for various reasons.
-Firstly, the additional workflow complexity of profiling can be automated by the run-time optimiser.
+Firstly, the additional workflow complexity of profiling can be automated by the run-time optimizer.
 Secondly, JITs make speculative optimizations about observed program behavior, and so could aggressively apply ISA labels to any loads which read from addresses not recently stored to.
 Lastly, dynamic languages tend to be implemented with many memory independent pointer-chasing loads.
 This suggests these workloads could have a high potential for performance gains from using PG-MDP.

-\emph{Serverless Workloads} are characterised as a collection of many short-lived workloads which only execute a few times, then not again for a long time with lots of unrelated code in-between.
+\emph{Serverless Workloads} are characterized as a collection of many short-lived workloads which only execute a few times, then not again for a long time with lots of unrelated code in-between.
 This effectively makes their execution always cold on the target processor, so high performance is difficult to achieve.
-When memory dependence predictors cannot learn dependencies fast enough to deliver performance gains (which is especially a concern for modern TAGE-like predictors such as PHAST ), it may be preferable to disable memory dependence prediction entirely and conservatively stall loads on any unresolved stores.
+When memory dependence predictors cannot learn dependencies fast enough to deliver performance gains, it may be preferable to disable memory dependence prediction entirely and conservatively stall loads on any unresolved stores.
 In this case, PG-MDP could potentially deliver substantial IPC gains, even on large cores, by allowing likely-independent loads to still issue immediately.